rutvirathod239/FM/README.md

 4. Search and Filter Functionality
 5. Sign up for manager users
 6. User Authentication & Authorization
+7. Configured redis and socketio for real time status updates

 ## Setup:
 1. Clone the repository.
-2. Set up environment variables for MongoDB and Pusher.
+2. Set up environment variables for MongoDB.
-3. Run `docker-compose up` to start the services.
-4. Access the dashboard at `http://localhost:3000`.
+3. Access the dashboard at `http://localhost:3000`.